ufko-org/rebel/docs/reference.md

 Installs a custom error handler.
 When an error occurs, Rebel resets the current evaluation and invokes the handler.
-The handler may be a quoted symbol referring to a function or an inline lambda.
+The handler may be a quoted symbol referring to a function or an inline fn.
 Inside the handler, last-error can be used to inspect the error number and message.